digdilem/taskpony/readme.md

 > When will support for multiple users, groups or teams be added?

 Never, sorry.
 This is a hard design choice to keep Taskpony small and simple and to avoid bloat.
 There are a lot of alternative projects with this ability if it is important to you.

-> How can I tell you about bugs or suggest improvements?

-Please do!
-The best place is to use [Github issues](https://github.com/digdilem/taskpony/issues)

 > How do I add HTTPS?